open-contracting/ocds-merge/README.rst

 Usage
 -----

-The only to functions are merge and merge_versioned.
+The only two functions are merge and merge_versioned.
 They both take a list of python dicts representing OCDS releases (what you get if you json.loads a release json).